METALS-Shanghai zinc firms on China steel outlook

 3 分钟阅读

-SYDNEY, July 4 (Reuters) - Shanghai zinc futures closed sightly higher on Tuesday amid expectations the metal's fundamentals had turned a corner, thanks to a robust outlook for Chinese steel.
+SYDNEY, July 4 (Reuters) - Shanghai zinc futures opened more than 1 percent higher, tracking similar overnight gains in the London market amid expectations the metal's fundamentals had turned a corner, thanks to a robust outlook for Chinese steel.

-China's steel rebar futures prices are the highest in more than three years.
-Demand for rebar got a boost from China's infrastructure spending this year, fattening margins among producers.
+Chinese steel futures were up 1.26 percent after galloping more than 3 percent on Monday on firm demand in China and data showing a recovery in China's manufacturing activity.
+Zinc is used to galvanise, or rust-proof steel.

 * CHINA GROWTH: China's manufacturing sector reversed into growth mode in June, expanding at the fastest pace in three months after unexpectedly contracting in May, as new orders and production rose.